-Several online tools are available to make the task of evaluating multiple charities easier.
+Several online tools are available to make the task of evaluating charities easier.

-Charity Navigator is one of the most well-known charity evaluators and measures a charity’s financial health and accountability and transparency.
-Its ratings show givers how efficiently it believes a charity will use their support, and how well it has sustained its programs and services over time.
+Charity Navigator is one of the most well-known charity evaluators.
+They measure a charity’s financial health, accountability, and transparency.
+Its ratings show givers how efficiently it believes a charity will use their donations and how well it has sustained its programs and services over time.

 Watchdog CharityWatch uses an easy-to-understand letter grade system and explains to consumers how efficiently a charity will use donations to fund its programs.
 CharityWatch also exposes nonprofit abuses and advocates for donors’ interests.